-A March 14th IPI policy forum in partnership with the International Center for the Research on Women, the Feminist UN Campaign, and Save The Children amplified perspectives on progress as well as remaining challenges to removing barriers to gender equality and feminist leadership at national, regional and global levels, including discussion with experts from member states, UN leadership, and civil society, and focused on concrete actions that can shift the balance of power at the UN and encourage all multilateral institutions to be more inclusive.
+A March 14th IPI policy forum in partnership with the International Center for the Research on Women, the Feminist UN Campaign, and Save The Children amplified perspectives on progress as well as remaining challenges to removing barriers to gender equality and feminist leadership at national, regional, and global levels.
+The discussion brought together experts from member states, UN leadership, and civil society, and focused on concrete actions that can shift the balance of power at the UN and encourage all multilateral institutions to be more inclusive.